-The acting is a bit average throughout, mostly from the support roles.
-I thought Jeff Sutton as Nicholas was very good as the lead.
+The acting is a bit average throughout, mainly from the support roles.
+I thought Jeff Sutton as Nicholas was outstanding as the lead.
 It’s a shame he didn’t go on to do much after that.

-I thought the film started really strongly in terms of story and was very clear and very easy to relate to.
+I thought the film started strongly in terms of story and was very clear and easy to relate to.
 The characters had clear wants and clear obstacles, which was good.
-After the kiss though, I have to admit that I was a little thrown by the zombie.
-It sort of just pops up out of nothing and turns into a whole new film.
+After the kiss, though, I have to admit that I was a little thrown by the zombie.
+It just pops up out of nothing and turns into a whole new film.
 As the film progressed, though, I started to put the pieces of the puzzle together.

 Here’s how I see it:

-If this interpretation is accurate, which I believe it is, then the ending is very morbid, but also very true, especially considering he is entering junior high.
+If this interpretation is accurate, I believe it is, then the ending is very morbid and very true, especially considering he is entering junior high.
 High School would be one of the most tortuous places to anyone who is different.
 So it is understandable that he would not want to be seen as someone who is gay.
-I think the real beginning of this turn around is at the picnic scene, where he speaks to Roy about the girl who likes him.
+I think the real beginning of this turnaround is at the picnic scene, where he speaks to Roy about the girl who likes him.
 It’s almost like he is accepting that because he has to.

 Now the father representation is the one that I am a little confused about.
-The fact that he is playing people as puppets could represent the fact that his father was an outright authorative figure in the family and completely conservative.
-It could represent the fact that if his father knew who he was, then he would be disgraced.
+The fact that he is playing people as puppets could represent that his father was an outright authoritative figure in the family and thoroughly conservative.
+It could represent that if his father knew who he was, he would be disgraced.
 This is why he is part of the imagination, the omnipresent father that always looms over the son, even after death.
-Considering we know absolutely nothing about the father, or the relationship of the father to Nicholas, this is very possible.
+Considering we know absolutely nothing about the father, or the father’s relationship to Nicholas, this is possible.
 He may have still liked his father, but he knows that his father would never approve of his feelings, which is why his father covers the zombie Nicholas in that abstract house at the end of the film.
 The house represents the suppression of feelings for Nicholas.

-It is an interesting little film that could have a number of interpretations.
-Although the ending is a sad and morbid one, I think it still represents the theme that you should always be true to yourself, no matter what society (or anybody in it) says.
+It is an interesting little film that could have many interpretations.
+Although the ending is a sad and morbid, I think it still represents the theme that you should always be true to yourself, no matter what society (or anybody in it) says.

-I can’t say I thought it was an amazing film, because it is not.
+I can’t say I thought it was a fantastic film, because it is not.
 Critically, I have to say that it does seem somewhat jumbled and lost in it’s story.
-The bouncing around between reality and surrealism could come off as very confusing and the message could be misconstrued.
-However, I think after the kiss we have moved into the realm of surrealism and we do not leave that realm for the rest of the film (i.e. Nicholas’ psyche).
+The bouncing between reality and surrealism could come off as very confusing and the message could be misconstrued.
+However, I think after the kiss we have moved into the realm of surrealism, and we do not leave that realm for the rest of the film (i.e. Nicholas’ psyche).

 I could relate to this film more than most people, though, going through something very, very similar.
 I had a friendship exactly like this when I was around the same age.
 This is where I found the heart in the film.
 Nicholas reminded me so much of myself, especially his awkwardness at the party.

 Overall, a film that hit very close to home for me, and one that I think was told in a very unorthodox manner.
 But I think it worked for me.
-I didn’t fall in love with the film per se, but I really understood the story and the characters.
-In saying that, though, I think a lot of people who see this film will not understand the underlying subtext or the direction of the characters, and I think that is understandable in this particular case.
+I didn’t fall in love with the film per se, but I understood the story and the characters.
+In saying that, though I think many people who see this film will not understand the underlying subtext or the direction of the characters, and I think that is understandable in this particular case.

 PhoenixEast’s Rating System: